 Domestic Violence Defense Lawyer in Richmond Explains Virginia Laws and Charges

 Domestic violence falls under Virginia’s assault and battery law (Code of Virginia § 18.2-57.2).
-The law says anyone who commits an assault and battery against a family or household member is guilty of a Class 1 misdemeanor.
-The crime of assault and battery involves the unlawful touching of another and has two elements:
+This crime involves the unlawful touching of another and has two elements:

 - The touching was willful and without excuse or justification.

 - The touching was done in an angry, rude, insulting, or vengeful manner.

 Assault involves a threat with the means to carry out a battery, putting a person in reasonable fear of offensive touching, harm, or danger.
 The fear of harm must be imminent.
 Battery is the actual infliction of bodily harm.

 Common acts of assault and battery include pushing, shoving, slapping, choking, pulling hair, and forced sex.
 Battery can also involve the use of objects.

 Physical harm is not the determining factor in domestic assault; the following must occur: